Inspiration What Does the Color Yellow Mean Within Art

 In feng shui, yellow belongs to the fire element.

-Like the sun, the yellow colour palette wakes up any dull room.
+Like the sun, the yellow color palette wakes up any dull room.
 This is especially true in cold countries where the sun tends to shine a little less.
 Yellow painted walls give off a cheerful and uplifting vibe, creating a cosy feeling for your home and office.

 — MEET THE AUTHOR—